|Nutritional Guidelines (per serving)|

 In the 16th century, the Turks introduced corn brought by Venetian merchants from the New World to northern Italians and Romanians, who planted the corn and made mush with it.
 This mush became Italian polenta and Romanian mamaliga.
 Mamaliga is a staple and is served on peasant tables and in the fanciest restaurants.

-- Simmer over low heat, stirring frequently, until it thickens and starts to pull away from the sides of the pot, about 35-40 minutes.
+Simmer over low heat, stirring frequently, until it thickens and starts to pull away from the sides of the pot, about 35 to 40 minutes.
 Serve hot.

 More Ways to Use Mamaliga

 Mamaliga Balls Recipe: Mamaliga or cornmeal porridge is cooked until thick and moldable.
 It's portioned into balls and stuffed with salami or smoked sausage and fried.
 Substitute chunks of ham or feta cheese for the salami.
 This is a great appetizer, snack or finger food appropriate with cocktails.

 Oxtail Stew Recipe: Mamaliga is the perfect accompaniment for hearty stews like this one made with oxtails braised in red wine.

 Croatian Venison Goulash Recipe: In Croatian, polenta is known as palenta.
 This stew is perfect over a bed of mamaliga but mashed potatoes or egg noodles work just as well.